Mreoch1/content-aggregator/README.md

 ## Usage

-1. Enter a username to log in (simple authentication)
+1. Enter a username to log in
 2. Enter a search query in the input field
 3. Select sorting preference (relevance or date)
 4. Click the "Search" button or press Enter